 Insects are fascinating to those of us who take a moment to observe them, so it’s no surprise that many of our creeping, crawling, and flying neighbors have descriptive and in most cases, very fitting names.

-Some bugs are named for their behavior or the time of the season when they emerge; others are named through folklore and legends that have been passed down through the centuries.
+Some bug names represent their behavior or the time of the season when they emerge; others are named through folklore and legends that have been passed down through the centuries.
 Whether based on scientific fact or fanciful speculation, it makes these insects even more interesting!
-Here’s a list of how these 7 bugs got their names:
+Here’s a list of the origin of 7 bug names:

 Even though earwigs prefer dark, snug places, they really don’t want to be in your ear canal burrowing to your brain to lay eggs, as the unnerving legend states.
 Their common name is possibly the oldest of any insect in the English language, dating as far back as the 11th Century.
 “Earwig” derives from the Old English ear wicga, which, when roughly translated, means “ear insect” or “ear wiggler” (wicga meaning ‘wiggle”).